jhnnsjkbk/jhnnsjkbk.github.io/media.md

 As a special guest, I contributed to the keynote on generative AI for business and climate impact based on our work at IBM Research in collaboration with NASA.
 Find more information [here](https://www.linkedin.com/posts/johannes-jakubik-8763ba167_was-super-exciting-to-contribute-to-the-keynote-activity-7077302085284716544-kDBj?utm_source=share&utm_medium=member_ios).

 ### Invited lecturer at NASA workshop (2023)
-In a team of NASA and IBM researches, we gave a one-day workshop on data science at scale and geospatial foundation models.
+In a team of NASA and IBM researches, we gave a one-day workshop on data science at scale and geospatial deep learning.
 Find more information [here](https://www.hdc-rs.com/summer-schools/2023/lecture-for-topic-1).

 <br>
 <hr style="border:.5px solid lightgray"> <br>